aloima/shivers/README.md

 + zlib and its headers for MSYS2
 + freetype and its headers for MSYS2

-> Tested for MSYS2 UCRT64 environment, so Makefile set for this environment, if your envionment is different, change it.
+> Tested for MSYS2 UCRT64 environment, so Makefile is set for this environment, if your envionment is different, change it.

 ## Building
 ```bash